The Pros and Cons of Underground Data Centers

 5. Advanced Security

 Protecting your data is vital to your business’s success and your customers’ safety.
-The most significant underground data center benefit is the unmatched security it can provide.
+The most significant benefit of underground data centers is the unmatched security they can provide.
 The facility is surrounded by thick rock, leaving only a few entrances to thwart potential intruders.
 The built-in security will protect the data center from the outside, so you can focus your attention and resources on fending off digital threats online.

 The Cons of Underground Data Centers